Measuring Body Fat

 • Different resistance to Body Water, Skeletal Muscle Mass, Body Fat

-I am left still wondering, how accurate is this?
+I am left wondering, how accurate is this?
 Has it been calibrated?
 What are the variables and tolerances?
 These are all the types of questions I have been trained to ask.
 The equipment is about 98% accurate.
 Who says this?
-The makers of course!
+The makers, of course!
 Oops, that’s called bias.
+While it is one of the most accurate body scanners on the market, its findings shouldn’t be taken as gospel.
+As with all measuring tools, there are surrounding factors that can influence the reading taken at the time. source link.
+The Mayo Clinic and Dr Edward Laskowski say…

 Although the technology is improving, it’s hard to get an accurate body fat measurement from most available commercial body fat analyzers.
 Various types of body fat analyzers — also called impedance meters — are available to the general public.
 Results from portable body fat analyzers can vary, though.
 Your body fat measurement can depend on many factors such as the device’s quality and how hydrated you are when you have the measurement.